prettier/prettier/docs/webstorm.md

 ---

 ## Version 2018.1 and above
 Webstorm now comes with prettier integration by default.
-For older versions checkout the details below.

 ## SetUp